temporalio/sdk-core/README.md

 This repo uses a subtree for upstream protobuf files.
 The path `protos/api_upstream` is a subtree.
 To update it, use:

-`git subtree pull --prefix protos/api_upstream/ git://github.com/temporalio/api.git master --squash`
+`git pull --squash -s subtree ssh://git@github.com/temporalio/api.git master --allow-unrelated-histories`

+Do not question why this git command is the way it is.
+It is not our place to interpret git's ways.

 ## Fetching Histories
 Tests which would like to replay stored histories rely on that history being made available in